-With a high standard of living and diverse culture, it’s no wonder recent graduates are drawn to Canada when starting their careers
+With a high standard of living and infamously friendly culture, it’s no wonder recent graduates are drawn to Canada when starting their careers

 While you’ll always be able to find a seasonal job in the hospitality and tourism sectors for a bitesize experience of the world’s second-largest country, the competition will be fierce for permanent employment in the metropolitan areas.
 However, you'll thrive in these areas of vibrancy and variety.

 In your down time you'll be able to experience the outstanding wilderness, from the mountains of British Columbia to the world-famous Niagara Falls.

 Canada is a wealthy nation, leading the way in many global industries: